CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora.md

 ### Tokenizing: Tools and process
-The scripts for tokenizing were created by Jussi Piitulainen and can be found in GitHub [https://github.com/CSCfi/Kielipankki-konversio/vrt-tools](https://github.com/CSCfi/Kielipankki-konversio/vrt-tools)
+The scripts for tokenizing were created by Jussi Piitulainen and can be found in GitHub [https://github.com/CSCfi/Kielipankki-utilities/vrt-tools](https://github.com/CSCfi/Kielipankki-utilities/vrt-tools)

-If you have your own copy of ‘Kielipankki-konversio’ on Taito already, you can just update it with the help of the command `git pull`.
+If you have your own copy of ‘Kielipankki-utilities’ on Taito already, you can just update it with the help of the command `git pull`.
 Then you can create a symbolic link to the folder ‘vrt-tools’ from the respective corpora folder in your working directory, e.g.:

-    ln -s /homeappl/home/‘username’/Kielipankki-konversio/vrt-tools/ bin
+    ln -s /homeappl/home/‘username’/Kielipankki-utilities/vrt-tools/ bin

 Now you have the tools available in your corpus folder in a folder named ‘bin’.

-If you have to tokenize a corpus again some time later, you should first update your copy of the folder ‘Kielipankki-konversio’.
-Go to Kielipankki-konversio in your HOME directory and do `git pull`.
+If you have to tokenize a corpus again some time later, you should first update your copy of the folder ‘Kielipankki-utilities’.
+Go to Kielipankki-utilities in your HOME directory and do `git pull`.
  Of course, this is only one suggestion on how to use the tokenizing scripts.

 The scripts for tokenizing are